 In 2002, Stern founded Endgame Entertainment as an independent film company specializing in development, production and financing.
 Stern is a long-time entertainment producer and director, having produced more than 30 films, over 20 Broadway shows, and various other entertainment properties.
 Among the many films Stern has produced, are Rian Johnson’s (STAR WARS) international hit LOOPER starring Bruce Willis and Joe Gordon-Levitt, Lone Scherfig’s AN EDUCATION, which earned three Academy Award nominations including Best Picture and Best Actress (Carey Mulligan), Steven Soderbergh’s acclaimed SIDE EFFECTS, and Oliver Stone’s SNOWDEN.
 Most recent productions include COME SUNDAY, directed by Joshua Marston, starring Chiwetel Ejiofor, Jason Segel and Martin Sheen and David Lowery’s OLD MAN AND THE GUN, starring Robert Redford, Casey Affleck and Sissy Spacek.
 Other notable Endgame movies of Stern’s include Charlie McDowell’s THE DISCOVERY for Netflix, starring Robert Redford, Jason Segel and Rooney Mara; Todd Haynes’ I’M NOT THERE, for which Cate Blanchett won a Golden Globe Award and was an Academy Award nominee; Rian Johnson’s THE BROTHERS BLOOM; Oscar short listed EVERY LITTLE STEP (which he also directed) and Terry George’s HOTEL RWANDA, nominated for three Academy Awards including Best Actor (Don Cheadle).
 Additionally, Stern is a two-time Tony Award-winning producer (THE PRODUCERS, HAIRSPRAY).
 He graduated with a BA from the University of Michigan and an MBA from Columbia University.

-Ms. Bove started her career working in production on several projects, including ABC’s Grey's Anatomy, Dreamworks’ Eagle Eye, and A&E's hit reality series Gene Simmons Family Jewels.
-During her time at Endgame, she co-produced the HBO documentary special Sport in America: Our Defining Stories as well as produced Stern's American Chaos and the 2020 Sundance Festival Favorite Award-winner, Giving Voice.
-Her current focus is finding and developing narrative projects for the company.
+Ms. Bove started her career working in production on several projects, including ABC’s Grey’s Anatomy, Dreamworks’ Eagle Eye, and A&E’s hit reality series Gene Simmons Family Jewels.
+During her time at Endgame, she co-produced the HBO documentary special Sport in America: Our Defining Stories as well as produced Stern’s American Chaos and the 2020 Sundance Festival Favorite Award-winner, Giving Voice.
 Ms. Bove graduated with a B.S. in Radio-Television-Film from the University of Texas at Austin.